Councilwoman Watch Party kit!

 Thank your guests!
 (Next day—2 minutes)

 Thank your guests for joining you!
-Share your favorite moments, photos, or reactions with them.
-Let me know how you think they can stay engaged in your local community or with the film's community by sharing their own experience on social media.
+Share your favorite moments with them and let them know how you think they can stay engaged in your local community.

 Tell us how it went!
 (Next day—2 minutes)